tranthom618/weather-dashboard/README.md

 ![Preview of navigation links](assets/images/readme-instructional.png?raw=true "README Example")

-The only user interactability will be on the left-hand side, showcasing a search bar & button, as well as buttons to view other cities quickly.
-The weather information will be the main splash displayed.
+The only user interactions will be on the left-hand side, showcasing a search bar & button, as well as buttons to view other cities quickly.
+The weather information for the current city will be the main splash displayed.

 ## Credits

 reset.css template sourced from http://meyerweb.com/eric/tools/css/reset/ --- v2.0 | 20110126 --- License: none (public domain)

-Starter code provided by University of Toronto - School of Continuing Studies - Coding Bootcamp.
+Various snippets of code have been adapted from various coursework from: University of Toronto - School of Continuing Studies - Coding Bootcamp.

 ## License